 - 1 Teaspoon Vanilla Extract

 - 1/8 Teaspoon Kosher Salt

-- Allow cake to cool in pans for 10 minutes, then remove the cakes from the pan, and allow them to cool on a wire rack completely.
+- Bake.
+Pour even amounts of batter into each of the prepared pans.
+Bake in the preheated oven for 40 minutes.
+You'll know the cake is done once the center is set and the top is golden brown.
+Allow cake to cool in pans for 10 minutes, then remove the cakes from the pan, and allow them to cool on a wire rack completely.

 Fans Also Made These Low Carb Recipes:

-- Almond Flour.
-Using fine-grained almond flour will yield the most "flour-like" results.
-My favorite brands are Bob's Red Mill, Trader Joe's, or Costco brands.
+- Almond Flour - Use fine grain flour for the fluffiest texture.
+Best products include Bob's Red Mill, Trader Joe's, or Costco brands.

 - Whey protein isolate gives our cake fluff.
 There is no substitute here (other protein powders will not work).

 - Xanthan gum binds the cake together, don't skip!

 - Allulose is used in the frosting, as it's not a sugar alcohol based sweetener and won't recrystallize as it sets.
 You can use powdered erythritol instead, just your frosting will have a slightly crunchy texture.